-In the past year, cybercrime grew a stomach-churning 600%.
+Incident response has entered a new era.
+With cybercrime growing a stomach-churning 600%, IBM’s Cost of Breach data indicates a $10.5 trillion price tag by 2025.
 From stealing sensitive data to causing operational downtime, lost business, and permanent reputation damage, hackers have become emboldened by big returns and nearly zero prosecution.
-With attacks on the Internet of Things (IoT) predicted to double in the next four years, costing companies worldwide over $10 trillion annually, there’s no industry that’s safe from the endless endpoints that hackers prey upon.
+With attacks on the Internet of Things (IoT) predicted to double in the next four years, there is no industry that’s safe from the endless endpoints that hackers prey upon.
 In other words, it’s no longer a question of “if”, but rather “when” your organization will face a compromise.

 While defensive measures matter greatly to help thwart an attack, so do Incident Response Plans (IR Plans) that respect the undeniable fact that cyber criminals are effectively breaching everything from small businesses to the world’s largest corporations with devastating results.